 CBD is known to interact with the endocannabinoid system (ECS), which plays a crucial role in regulating various physiological processes, including pain, mood, sleep, and appetite.
 CBD works by interacting with the CB1 and CB2 receptors in the ECS, which can result in decreased pain and inflammation, reduced anxiety and depression, and improved sleep.

 CBG also interacts with the ECS, but it has a different mode of action than CBD.
 CBG has been shown to act as an antagonist of the CB1 receptor, which is why it may have potential for treating conditions such as glaucoma, where increased pressure in the eye is believed to be due to excessive activity at the CB1 receptor.
 Additionally, CBG has been shown to have potent antioxidant properties, which may make it useful in treating neurodegenerative diseases.

-Both CBD and CBG have been shown to have potential benefits for the skin as well.
+Both Cannabidiol and Cannabigerol have been shown to have potential benefits for the skin as well.
 CBD has been shown to reduce inflammation and redness, making it useful in treating conditions such as acne, eczema, and psoriasis.
 CBG has also been shown to have anti-inflammatory and antibacterial properties, making it useful in treating skin conditions such as acne and eczema.